Parent Guide to Applying to SFUSD

 Step 5

-: (Optional) Enter the next rounds
+: (Optional) Enter the next round

 Most people (over 60%) are assigned their first choice school, nearly 90% are assigned one of their other listed choices, and nearly 95% of people who choose their neighborhood school as their first choice are assigned to it.
 Most applicants will be able to complete the application process after the first round and enroll in the assigned school online, through ParentVue.